Didymocheton gaudichaudianus: Phenology

 Flowering in Australia occurs from September to January, with fruits ripening around October to February.

 Taxonomy

 This species was first described by Adrien-Henri de Jussieu in 1830.
 It has been known by many synonyms.

 The species epithet was given to honour French botanist Charles Gaudichaud-Beaupré.
 The former genus name Dysoxylum comes from the Latin dys meaning "bad", and the Ancient Greek xylon meaning "wood", and refers to the unpleasant smell produced by some species.

 Distribution and habitat

 Didymocheton gaudichaudianus is native to central and eastern Malesia (Christmas Island, Java, the Lesser Sunda Islands, Sulawesi, Maluku Islands, and the Philippines), Papuasia (New Guinea, the Bismarck Archipelago, and the Solomon Islands), Queensland, Australia from the Cape York Peninsula to the Mary River in south east Queensland, and some islands South-West Pacific (Vanuatu, the Samoan Islands, Tonga, and Wallis and Futuna).
-It grows in lowland rainforest up to 300 metres elevation.
+It grows in lowland rainforest up to 300 m elevation.